cs-si-ucr/cs10/docs/lab06.md

 **Bonus**:

-Use the current time as a seed value.
+Use the current time to seed our random number generator.